ipfs/ipfs-desktop/DEVELOPER-NOTES.md

 1. Check out the [releases page](https://github.com/ipfs/ipfs-desktop/releases) and find the latest release.
 1. Click the `Edit` button for the version we want to release
-1. Ensure the release notes are correct and the binaries and other artifacts are attached. (there should be 17 attached assets total)
+1. Ensure the release notes are correct and the binaries and other artifacts are attached. (there should be 15 attached assets total)
     * The `latest.yml, latest-mac.yml, latest-linux.yml` files on the release are used by the app to determine when an app update is available.
+    * `Source code (tar.gz)` & `Source code (zip)` are attached by github automatically when the release is published.
 1. Check the `Set as the latest release` box.
 1. Then click `Publish release`.